pokanop/nostromo/README.md

 nostromo add cmd foo.bar.baz -m exclusive "echo baz"
 ```

-A global setting can also be set to automatically change the mode from the default `concatenate` mode using:
+A global setting can also be set to change the mode from the default `concatenate` with:
 ```sh
 nostromo manifest set mode independent
 ```